ibm-mas/ansible-devops/docs/playbooks/oneclick-manage.md

 ansible-playbook ibm.mas_devops.oneclick_add_manage
 ```

-If you want to connect to external database:
+If you want to connect to an external database:

 ``` bash
 export MAS_INSTANCE_ID=inst1